Police arrests HDIL top officials in PMC case; property worth Rs 3500 crore frozen

 Earlier, a lookout circular was issued against the two directing the immigration authorities to ensure that they do not leave India through an airport or seaport.

-Based on a complaint by RBI-appointed administrator, the city police's Economic Offences Wing filed a first information report (FIR) in the case for forgery, cheating and criminal conspiracy against the officials.
+Based on a complaint by RBI-appointed administrator, the city police's Economic Offences Wing filed a FIR in the case for forgery, cheating and criminal conspiracy against the officials.

-As per initial investigations, the bank's losses since 2008 were Rs 4,355.46 crore, police said.
+As per investigations, the bank's losses since 2008 were Rs 4,355.46 crore, police said.
 The bank's former chairman Waryam Singh, managing director Joy Thomas and other senior officials, along with the director of HDIL, Wadhawan, have been named in the FIR.
 First name of Wadhawan was not immediately available.

 Explaining the modus operandi of the case, the FIR said HDIL promoters allegedly colluded with the bank management, to draw loans from the bank's Bhandup branch.